Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Details of Gibbs Sampling Procedure

 \section{Details of Gibbs Sampling Procedure}

+This section briefly describes key computations used in the Gibbs sampling procedure.
 Given the data $\mathcal{D}$, the posterior distribution of $\pmb{w}$ is proportional to $p\left(\pmb{w}\right)\prod_{n=1}^Rp\left(\pmb{\tau}^{(n)}|\pmb{w}\right)$.
 The Gibbs sampling technique can be used to sample from this distribution.
 Overall, the procedure is quite similar to the one laid out in \cite{xie2020bayesian}, so we will only give a brief description of the computations used in our setting.

 For each node $X$ in the network, let $Ch\left(X\right)$ be the set of child nodes (direct successors) of $X$.
 The full likelihood $p\left(\mathcal{D}|\pmb{w}\right)$ becomes

 For the model parameters $\pmb\mu^a, \pmb \mu^s,\pmb\sigma^2 \pmb v^2, \pmb \beta$, we have the conjugate prior